sentinel-hub/pin-library/_build/README.md

 - Click "Create build project"
 - After the CodeBuild project is created, click it and then select "Build details" below.
 - In the "Primary source webhook events" section, there is a link for "Webhook".
 Click it, it will navigate you to GitHub, where you only have to select "Pull requests" and "Pushes" under "Let me select individual events.".
-Save the webhook
+Save the webhook.

 Now you can test the build process, by modifying any of the JSON files and committing it.
 After a couple of minutes, when the build process is finished, there should be some commits with a commit message "[CodeBuild]".
 This will indicate that the CodeBuild script did actually generated HTML files.
+Also, the CodeBuild log will appear in the "_build/build.log" file.